jyutzler/Bridge-Systems/system.md

 so as to not reveal any unnecessary information about the closed hand.

 ## Defensive Bidding
+### Doubles
+A double is for takeout over a partscore bid (4♦ or lower).
+In the direct position over a 1-level bid, it shows about 13+ total points and support for the unbid suits or 18+ points and any distribution.
+In the balancing position it can be 2-3 points lighter.

+Advancer is expected to bid after a takeout double.
+The Rule of 9 (#cards + #honors + bid level >= 9) is a reasonable guideline to determine when to convert the double to penalty.
+With insufficient strength and no compelling suit, a 1NT bid is permissible.
+Unlike in other bidding situations, bid four-card suits highest first.
+In some cases this will allow you to show your second suit and give partner a choice of places to play.

+A below-game jump response to a takeout double is invitational (9-12 declarer points).
+To force for one round, responder cuebids opener’s suit.
+This is forcing to game by an unpassed hand.

+Any subsequent bid by doubler shows significant extras and is strongly invitational to game.
+If advancer has jumped, then a new suit or NT bid by doubler is forcing to game.

+Over opening game bids (4♥ or higher), a double is for penalty.
+However, advancer may pull the double with undisclosed distribution and/or poor defensive values.
+### Responsive Doubles
+After an opponent bids at the one level, partner doubles for takeout, and the other opponent raises, a double by advancer is responsive.
+This allows the original doubler to be declarer and to pick the preferred suit.

+Responsive Doubles are on through 4♦ but off after a preemptive opening.
 ### Suit Overcalls
 Suit overcalls show 8–16 points nonvulnerable and 10-16 points vulnerable (double and bid the long suit with a stronger hand).